abougouffa/minemacs/docs/README.md

   the results after startup (including lazy packages).
-- `MINEMACS_NO_PROXIES`: Set if you have `minemacs-proxies` setup in your `early-config.el` but you want to start Emacs without passing by these proxies (useful if you use some proxies for work but you want Emacs to start without passing by them to be able to download packages).
+- `MINEMACS_NO_PROXIES`: Set if you have `minemacs-proxies` setup in your `early-config.el` but you want to start Emacs without passing by these proxies (useful if you use some proxies for workplace but you want Emacs to start without passing by them to be able to download packages).

 ## Extra documentation
 For more information about customization variables, functions and commands